ad-si/adriansieber-com/_drafts/download_github_issues_from_command_line.md

 Make sure to use the `-r` flag for the while loop to prevent special characters from being interpreted as commands.

-Instead of just printing the issues we now want to convert them to YAML and save them to a file.
+Instead of just printing the issues we lastly want to convert them to YAML and save them to a file.

+Make sure to create and go to the issues directory first - `mkdir issues && cd ./issues` - as the command will save the issues in the present working directory.

 For the filenames we are going to use the number of each issue.

 In order to retrieve the issue-number we could extract it form the JSON and cache it in a variable.
 It is, however, easier to simply sort the issues ascending by creation date and increment a counter for each issue.
 For the conversion from JSON to YAML we use [js-yaml](https://github.com/nodeca/js-yaml).

 Combined we get the final command:

 ```sh
 count=0 http -a <username> -b \